Table of Contents

 A. This Training Requirement Chart lays out who needs to take what trainings and when.

-Q. What kind of monitoring processes and reviews will I be subject to as a KCMHSAS provider?
+Q. What kind of monitoring processes and reviews will I be subject to as a ISK provider?

 A. This Provider Monitoring Matrix explains the kind of reviews and monitoring you can expect.